Trump tweets mock video of himself tackling, punching CNN logo

 Trump appointed McMahon's wife, Linda McMahon, as the head of the Small Business Administration, a Cabinet-level agency.
 She was active in the management of WWE for many years.

 As a presidential candidate and as commander-in-chief, Trump has repeatedly made known his disdain for the media, calling it "the enemy of the American people" and frequently referring to mainstream news organizations as "failing" or "fake news."
+He has been particularly scathing of CNN.

-The video takes his criticism to a new level and drew criticism on social media.
+The video takes his criticism to a new level and drew criticism from the news organization and on social media.

+"It is a sad day when the President of the United States encourages violence against reporters," CNN said in a statement.

+"Instead of preparing for his overseas trip, his first meeting with Vladimir Putin, dealing with North Korea and working on his health care bill, he is instead involved in juvenile behavior far below the dignity of his office," CNN said.

+Bill Kristol, the conservative commentator and editor-at-large of The Weekly Standard, compared Trump's actions to behavior that caused the fall of the Roman Empire.

 "The speed with which we're recapitulating the decline and fall of Rome is impressive.
-What took Rome centuries we're achieving in months," tweeted Bill Kristol, a conservative commentator and editor-at-large of The Weekly Standard.
+What took Rome centuries we're achieving in months," Kristol wrote in a Tweet.

+Trump's Sunday tweet followed his scathing and highly personal Twitter attack on two MSNBC anchors last week, which drew condemnation from Republicans, including Speaker of the House of Representatives Paul Ryan, and Democrats alike.

-Trump, who is spending a long weekend at his property in Bedminster, New Jersey, took to Twitter on Saturday to criticize the media.
+Trump, who is spending a long weekend at his property in Bedminster, New Jersey, took to Twitter on Saturday to call the media "fake" and "fraudulent."

 At an event honoring veterans at the Kennedy Center in Washington on Saturday, he told the crowd that the media had tried to stop him from coming to the White House.

 "But I'm president, and they're not," he said.